 - f.
 FACILITY CLOSURES REQUESTS FOR FACILITY CLOSURES SHALL BE MADE AT LEAST FOURTEEN CALENDAR DAYS IN ADVANCE OF THE PROPOSED CLOSING TO ALLOW AIRPORT OPERATIONS TIME TO ISSUE A TENANT INFORMATION ADVISORY.
-CLOSURES SHALL BE CONFIRMED FOUR WORKING DAYS PRIOR TO THE CLOSURE.
-THE CONTRACTOR MAY BE REQUIRED TO MEET WITH AIRPORT OPERATIONS AND THE FAA TO EVALUATE AND ESTABLISH ANY RUNWAY AND TAXIWAY CLOSURE TIMES AND DURATIONS.
-TO THE EXTENT POSSIBLE.
-THE CONTRACTOR SHALL COORDINATE CONSTRUCTION TO COINCIDE WITH RUNWAY AND TAXIWAY CLOSURES ALREADY SCHEDULED FOR CONSTRUCTION AND MAINTENANCE OPERATIONS BY OTHERS. - g.
-UPON COMPLETION OF ANY STAGE OR PHASE OF WORK, THE ENGINEER WILL ARRANGE A PHYSICAL INSPECTION OF THE AREA WITH AIRPORT OPERATIONS PERSONNEL PRIOR TO THE OPENING OF ANY TAXIWAY, RUNWAY, RAMP AREA OR AIRPORT ROADWAY THAT HAS BEEN CLOSED FOR WORK OR USED FOR A CROSSING POINT OR HAUL ROUTE BY THE CONTRACTOR. - h.
-UPON COMPLETION OF WORK AND RETURN OF ALL RELATED AREAS TO STANDARD CONDITIONS, THE CONTRACTOR SHALL NOTIFY MAA (IN WRITING) AND DESCRIBE THE AREA THAT IS COMPLETE AND AVAILABLE FOR NORMAL AIRPORT OPERATIONS. - 6.
+CLOSURES SHALL BE CONFIRMED FOUR WORKING DAYS PRIOR TO THE CLOSURE THE CONTRACTOR MAY BE REQUIRED TO MEET WITH AIRPORT OPERATIONS AND THE FAA TO EVALUATE AND ESTABLISH ANY RUNWAY AND TAXIWAY CLOSURE TIMES AND DURATIONS.
+THE EXTENT POSSIBLE.
+THE CONTRACTOR SHALL COORDINATE CONSTRUCTION TO COINCIDE WITH RUNWAY AND TAXIWAY CLOSURES ALREADY SCHEDULED FOR CONSTRUCTION AND MAINTENANCE OPERATIONS BY OTHERS - g.
+UPON COMPLETION OF ANY STAGE OR PHASE OF WORK, THE ENGINEER WILL ARRANGE A PHYSICAL INSPECTION OF THE AREA WITH AIRPORT OPERATIONS PERSONNEL PRIOR TO THE OPENING OF ANY TAXIWAY, RUNWAY, RAMP AREA OR AIRPORT ROADWAY THAT HAS BEEN CLOSED FOR WORK OR USED FOR A CROSSING POINT OR HAUL ROUTE BY THE CONTRACTOR - h.
+UPON COMPLETION OF WORK AND RETURN OF ALL RELATED AREAS TO STANDARD CONDITIONS, THE CONTRACTOR SHALL NOTIFY MAA (IN WRITING) AND DESCRIBE THE AREA THAT IS COMPLETE AND AVAILABLE FOR NORMAL AIRPORT OPERATIONS - 6.
 UTILITIES: - a.
 UNDERGROUND UTILITIES LOCATIONS OF KNOWN UNDERGROUND UTILITIES SHOWN ON THE PLANS ARE APPROXIMATE.
 ALL UTILITY LOCATIONS SHALL BE FIELD VERIFIED BY THE CONTRACTOR PRIOR TO COMMENCING CONSTRUCTION.
-THE CONTRACTOR IS REQUIRED TO COMPLETE A DIGGING AUTHORIZATION FORM, AS SUPPLIED BY THE ENGINEER, PRIOR TO INITIATION OF EXCAVATION OPERATIONS - b.
-REPAIR OF UTILITIES DAMAGED DURING CONSTRUCTION MUST BE STARTED IMMEDIATELY AND CONTINUE UNTIL COMPLETED. - i.
-ALL SUCH REPAIRS SHALL BE IN ACCORDANCE WITH THI CONTRACT SPECIFICATIONS OR AS DIRECTED BY THE ENGINEER AND SHALL BE AT THE CONTRACTOR'S EXPENSE. - ii.
+THE CONTRACTOR IS REQUIRED TO COMPLETE A DIGGING AUTHORIZATION FORM, AS SUPPLIED BY THE ENGINEER, PRIOR TO ANY AND ALL GROUND DISTURBANCE. - b.
+REPAIR OF UTILITIES DAMAGED DURING CONSTRUCTION MUST BE STARTED IMMEDIATELY AND CONTINUE UNTIL COMPLETED. - ALL SUCH REPAIRS SHALL BE IN ACCORDANCE WITH THE CONTRACT SPECIFICATIONS OR AS DIRECTED BY THE ENGINEER AND SHALL BE AT THE CONTRACTOR'S EXPENSE. - ii.
 IF FAA CABLES ARE DAMAGED, REPAIRS SHALL BE DONE IN ACCORDANCE WITH FAA REQUIREMENTS AND IN THE PRESENCE OF AN FAA REPRESENTATIVE.
 THE FAA MAY ELECT TO HAVE THE REPAIR PERFORMED BY OTHERS IN WHICH CASE THE CONTRACTOR SHALL BE RESPONSIBLE FOR PAYING THE INCURRED COSTS OF REPAIRS. - c.
-UTILITIES NOTIFICATION AT LEAST TWO WORKING DAYS PRIOR TO COMMENCING CONSTRUCTION OPERATIONS IN AN AREA WHICH MAY INVOLVE UNDERGROUND UTILITIES, THE CONTRACTOR SHALL NOTIFY THE ENGINEER AND THE OWNER OF EACH UNDERGROUND UTILITY
+UTILITIES NOTIFICATION AT LEAST FOURTEEN DAYS PRIOR TO COMMENCING CONSTRUCTION OPERATIONS IN AN AREA WHICH MAY INVOLVE UNDERGROUND UTILITIES AND/OR TEMPORARY SUSPENSION OF SERVICES, THE CONTRACTOR SHALL NOTIFY THE ENGINEER TO ISSUE A TENANT INFORMATION ADVISORY.